fearlessfrog/MSFS_Universal_Announcer/generated.md

 ## Why This Feature is Amazing

-The Generated TTS feature is pretty next because:
+The Generated TTS feature is pretty interesting because:

 - **Always Tailored**: You get announcements specifically tailored to your airline, no matter what aircraft or route you're flying
 - **Local Language Support**: Announcements can be in your local language, just like real-life airline operations